redpesk-common/afb-libcontroller/docs/Usage.md

 set(PKG_REQUIRED_LIST
 	json-c
 	afb-daemon
-	appcontroller --> this is the controller library dependency name.
+	afb-libcontroller --> this is the controller library dependency name.
 )
 ```